How A House Painter Chooses Paint Type

 Oil Based Paints For Exterior Painters

-Old school professional painters sometimes say that oil provides a better finish compared to latex, especially on surfaces that are distressed.
+Old school professional painters sometimes say that oil provides a better finish compared to latex, especially on distressed surfaces.
 Oil based ones are long lasting, and resistant to water.
 When they dry, they provide a solid finish, which is why they are the paint of choice for many professional exterior painters.
 This type is also easy to level, and can stay exposed to the elements longer before it dries.
 If you are repainting a house that has used oil in the past, it’s best to use oil again.
 You will want to stir these frequently as letting them sit can cause the paint to separate and degrade.
 Keep in mind that you can’t use any old brush for oil – you have to use specialized rollers and brushes.
 These should be designated on the packaging.
 Additionally, it tends to yellow in sunlight over time, is flammable, and requires you to use a solvent when cleaning it up.

 Latex Based Paints for Exterior Painters